 (Asia Harvest, BBC, China Aid Association, Christianity Today, CNN, Compass Direct News, International Christian Concern, Operation World, Wall Street Journal, Wikipedia)

 Church in Chains in Action

-Church in Chains has presented a petition from Irish Christians to the Chinese Embassy in Ireland expressing shock at the disruption of normal, peaceful religious activity by the Chinese police and calling on the Chinese government to respect and implement their obligations to provide genuine freedom of religion for all.
+In 2008, Church in Chains presented a petition from Irish Christians to the Chinese Embassy in Ireland calling on the Chinese government to respect and implement its obligations to provide genuine freedom of religion for all.

-In response to the huge need for Bibles and Christian literature, Church in Chains has sent thousands of Bibles and Christian books to Christians in China via partner organisation, Chinese Church Support Ministries.
+Church in Chains has sponsored the sending of thousands of Bibles and Christian books to Christians in China via partner organisations.